TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### Goroutine

-A goroutine is a lightweight thread managed by the Go runtime.
+A goroutine is a lightweight (2 KB memory) thread managed by the Go runtime, whereas an OS thread (8 MB memory) is managed by the OS.

+Given a small number of OS threads (usually the number of logical cores), the Go runtime can schedule thousands of goroutines to run on these few threads.

+If a goroutine blocks because of waiting for I/O, the Go runtime scheduler swaps another runnable goroutine onto the thread.

 We can start running a function `f(x)` inside a goroutine using `go f(x)`, The evaluation of `f` and `x` happens in the current goroutine and the execution of `f(x)` happens in the new goroutine.